Lake Springfield Park and Boathouse

 Lake Springfield Park offers 158 acres of rolling parkland, featuring trails, woods, bluffs and more than a mile of shoreline along beautiful Lake Springfield.

-A beautiful and secluded indoor setting for weddings, birthday parties, special events and corporate retreats.
+Lake Springfield Boathouse is a beautiful and secluded indoor setting for weddings, birthday parties, special events and corporate retreats.
 Including seating for 80, a full kitchen, a sprawling deck and a gorgeous view of Lake Springfield.
 Call for rental rates.
 Boathouse also includes boat rentals, gift shop, restrooms and park offices.

 Things To Do